 Job arrays are mostly easily used if input and output files for independent calculations can be numbered in a sequential fashion.

-To use a job array, first create a job template script.
-An example is shown below:
+To use a job array, first create a job template script - each element of the array will replicate this script.
+Here, we will work off the example shown below:

-In this example, the job script is requesting one hour of walltime, two compute cores on a single node, and 5gb of memory.
+In this example, the job script is requesting one hour of walltime, two compute cores on a single node, and 2gb of memory.
 The job script attempts to run an executable named program.exe, and directs the input and output of the program.
-Saving this job script to a file named jobtemplate.pbs, it could then be used to submit an array of ten jobs using the command:
+If you save this script to a file named jobtemplate.sh, it could then be used to submit an array of ten jobs using the command:

-Within a job array, the value of PBS_ARRAYID will be replaced by a number equal to the array ID number.
-In this example, ten independent jobs will be submitted, with PBS_ARRAYID values running from 1 to 10.
-This means that in each of the jobs, program.exe will be passed a numbered input file with a name like inputfile1, inputfile2, etc. Output will similarly be sent to an output file with a name like outputfile1, outputfile2, etc. Each of the ten jobs in this example will have 1 hour of walltime, 2 cores, and 5gb of memory.
+Within a job array, the value of SLURM_ARRAY_TASK_ID will be replaced by a number equal to the array ID number.
+In this example, ten independent jobs will be submitted, with SLURM_ARRAY_TASK_ID values running from 1 to 10.
+This means that in each of the jobs, program.exe will be passed a numbered input file with a name like inputfile1, inputfile2, etc. Output will similarly be sent to an output file with a name like outputfile1, outputfile2, etc. Each of the ten jobs in this example will have 1 hour of walltime, 2 cores, and 2gb of memory.